Juniper/YAPT/doc/readme.md

 ```

 #### Bootstrap TFTP config file "Centralized Provisioning approach" ####
-This example __init.conf__ config file should be copied to TFTP servers directory.
+This example __init.conf__ config file should be copied to TFTP servers directory like specified in dnsmasq configuration above.
 The __root__ user is used for YAPT connecting to device for starting the provisioning process.

+Here is an example for an vSRX (FireFly) device:

 ```xml
 system {